 Recent activities include Duruflé’s Requiem at Carnegie Hall in New York (February 2018), Bach’s Mass in B minor with In the Choir of St. Andrew and St. Paul and Ensemble Caprice (March 2018), and Mendelssohn’s Elijah with McGill University choirs and orchestra (April 2018).
 In August he will travel to China where he will lead a series of masterclasses.
 His work has been broadcast by CBC and PBS, and can be heard on several recordings, including his new recording entitled LUX (ATMA, 2017).

 Deirdre Kellerman (B.Mus Vocal Performance, Acadia; M.Mus Choral Conducting, New England Conservatory) is an innovative choral conductor based in Ottawa, ON.
-She is the Assistant Director of the Ottawa Choral Society, the Associate Conductor of Hypatia’s Voice Women’s Choir and the Director of Music at the First Unitarian Congregation of Ottawa, where she conducts their three choral ensembles.
+She is the Assistant Director of the Ottawa Choral Society and the Director of Music at the First Unitarian Congregation of Ottawa, where she conducts their three choral ensembles.
 She is a nominee for the 2018 Leslie Bell Prize for Choral Conducting.
 Deirdre has studied with Canada’s leading choral pedagogues and in 2018, she was one of five international conductors accepted into the Banff Centre’s inaugural Choral Art program.

 Originally from Nova Scotia, Deirdre sang with Xara Choral Theatre, the Nova Scotia Youth Choir and the National Youth Choir of Canada.
 She now sings with Aella, a treble vocal ensemble in Ottawa.
 In high demand as a vocal coach, Deirdre is passionate about music education and life-long learning and maintains a busy teaching studio.